We help with matters related to parenting, guardianship, child support, property actions, spousal support, and divorce.

 Mediation is when you and your partner meet with a trained mediator who can help resolve your legal issues without going to court.
 In many cases, we expect you to attend mediation with Resolution and Court Administration Services (RCAS).
+RCAS family court counsellors may assist you with preparing and filing your documents in provincial court.
 If your matter is not resolved through RCAS, then you can contact us to apply for a lawyer.

 If you want to proceed with a court application in the Court of Queen’s Bench in Edmonton or Calgary, you will need to attend Queen’s Bench Family Docket Court where the presiding justice will determine the next step for addressing your legal issues.
 Duty Counsel will be available to assist you.

 If you are proceeding with a court application in the Provincial Court, Duty Counsel will be able to assist you on your court date in certain locations across Alberta including Edmonton, Calgary, Red Deer, Wetaskiwin, Grande Prairie, Fort McMurray, Medicine Hat, and St. Paul.

 We can help with child welfare matters if your child has been taken away and you have been served with a guardianship or supervision application.
 Legal Aid Alberta only provides a lawyer for a supervision application if it is not the first time Child and Family Services have requested one or if drug testing is requested.

 Yes, we assist with Hague matters, however, clients do not apply directly to LAA.
 Applications are sent to LAA from Alberta Justice.